-Fog and cloud both the computing platforms offer the company to manage their communication effectively and efficiently.
+Fog and cloud are both computing platforms that allow the company to manage its communication effectively and efficiently.

-Fogging, also known as fog computing, is an extension of cloud computing that imitates an instant connection on data centers with its multiple edge nodes over the physical devices.
+Fogging, also known as fog computing, is an extension of cloud computing that imitates an instant connection in data centers with its multiple edge nodes over the physical devices.

-It establishes a missing link between cloud computing as to what data needs to be sent to the cloud and the internet of things and what data can be processed locally over different nodes.
+It establishes a missing link between cloud computing which the cloud and the Internet of Things need to receive and process locally over different nodes.

 Fog computing: